Bacce/speedometer/README.md

 # Speedometer
-Speedometer implementation with web technologies using the Geolocation API Fullscreen and no-sleep for convenient
+Functional speedometer implementation with web technologies using the Geolocation API

+Fullscreen and no-sleep for convenient

+Tested on Android Chrome, but it was not working for me on chrome on ubuntu as I don't get speed from the Geolocation API.